Synthetic Vs. Down Insulation

 Finally, the shell fabric is what protects the down from the elements.
 Fabrics with a tighter weave are more water resistant.
 Although all of these jackets tested here have some sort of DWR (durable water repellant) coating, these wear off in varying degree of quickness.

 If weight and pack-ability are your major concerns, consider one of the jackets here with super-light shell material like the Mountain Hardwear Ghost Whisperer, MontBell EX Light, or for a warmer option, the MontBell Mirage.
-If durability is your major concern than consider some of the jackets with slightly burlier shell fabrics like the MontBell Alpine Light, the MontBell Frost Smoke, OR Transcendent, or First Ascent MicroTherm.
+If durability is your major concern than consider some of the jackets with slightly burlier shell fabrics like the MontBell Alpine Light, the MontBell Frost Smoke, Outdoor Research Transcendent, or First Ascent MicroTherm.

 Intuitively, the thickness of the jacket correlates with how warm it is.
 But before you buy the thickest jacket available, consider what you intend to use the jacket for.
-If you want a jacket for alpine climbing, multipitch rock climbing or other such backcountry travel, consider one of the lighter weight, sewn-through, and highly compressible layers such as the Patagonia Ultralight Down Hoody, Mountain Hardwear Ghost Whisperer, First Ascent MicroTherm, or the OR Transcendent.
+If you want a jacket for alpine climbing, multipitch rock climbing or other such backcountry travel, consider one of the lighter weight, sewn-through, and highly compressible layers such as the Patagonia Ultralight Down Hoody, Mountain Hardwear Ghost Whisperer, First Ascent MicroTherm, or the Outdoor Research Transcendent.
 If you simply want a jacket for wearing around town in cold winters or the occasional car-camping trip, these lighter layers may not be warm enough or durable enough for you.
 If that's the case check out some of the warmer down jackets tested here like the Frost Smoke, Alpine Light, or Mirage jackets, all from MontBell, or consider purchasing a true parka, which are generally thicker, warmer, and more suited to repeated abuse.
 Remember that the construction method will also have an effect on your jacket's warmth.
 As discussed above, box baffles will minimize cold-spots and optimize the loft within each baffle.

 Hood or No Hood?